This small group experiences provides intimate encounters with flatback turtles, while supporting a long term scientific research project.

 How long have you been doing the research?

-This is our 9th year of turtle research at Eco Beach.
+This is be our 10th year of turtle research at Eco Beach.
 Our researchers will share previous research data and we will provide a post tour report detailing the findings and outcomes.
 All of our data is given to the Department of Parks and Wildlife in Western Australia.

 What sorts of activities will we be part of during the research?